 In education destinationitis occurs whenever we think about the next phase in our students learning and how we may adjust their current setting so it best prepares them for where they are headed.
 In many ways it is a noble mission but in practice it can miss the mark.
 This goal of preparing our students for the next phase in their learning too often results in efforts to make their current setting more like what they are moving to.
 But should this be our path?

 Consider the traveller who has just arrived in Paris.
 Their next destination is Rome.
 Applying the logic of the destinationitis obsessed teacher they will spend their time in Paris speaking Italian, seeking out Italian dining experiences and reading about Italian culture.
 They arrive in Rome fully prepared but have experienced nothing of Parisian life.
 Rather than a life enriched by their experiences and embiggened by their time in the “now” they move forward untouched and unchanged by the opportunities of where they are.

 This is the danger of destinationitis for the educator.
 We look ahead beyond the next transition point to the challenges the student will face and then bring those experiences into their current learning environment.
-High school students must be organised, use a diary, write a TEAL paragraph, manage multiple classrooms and multiple teachers.
+High school students must be organised, use a diary, write a TEEL paragraph, manage multiple classrooms and multiple teachers.
 Primary schools must prepare students for this world and so we see Primary Schools adopting the structures and methods of High School.
 University students are required to engage in great quantities of academic writing and will master the APA style and thus it is not surprising to see High School students learning such methods.
-The world or work beyond school requires a particular set of skills and so it is only logical according to destinationitis that these skills are introduced in schools.
+The world of work beyond school requires a particular set of skills and so it is only logical according to destinationitis that these skills are introduced in schools.